CanCanCommunity/cancancan/README.md

 [![Renuo AG](/logo/renuo.png)](https://www.renuo.ch)

-Thanks to [Renuo](https://www.renuo.ch) for currently maintaining and supporting the project.
+Thanks to [Renuo AG](https://www.renuo.ch) for currently maintaining and supporting the project.

 Also many thanks to the [CanCanCan contributors](https://github.com/CanCanCommunity/cancancan/contributors).
 See the [CHANGELOG](https://github.com/CanCanCommunity/cancancan/blob/master/CHANGELOG.rdoc) for the full list.